mmm/charm-restcomm/README.md

 # TODO

+- rewrite these with helpers

+- use templates across the board instead of sed

 - move builds to config or even install optional or not?

 - just do installs and config at relation-time so they finish faster

-- mediaserver config to bind to interfaces other than localhost

-- restcomm config to use the external mediaserver